Tarcisius: Patronage

 He is the patron saint of altar servers and first communicants.

 Legacy

 His story was greatly expanded by Cardinal Nicholas Wiseman, who portrays him as a young acolyte in his novel Fabiola, or the Church in the Catacombs.

 The municipality of Saint-Tharcisius in Quebec, Canada, is named after him, as well as a 35 kilogram (77 lb) bell in the Stephansdom in Vienna, Austria.

+A Catholic church on London Road, Camberley UK is dedicated to St Tarcisius.

+The St. Tarcisius parish in Framingham, Massachusetts was founded in 1907 by Father Pietro Maschi.

+The St. Tarcissus parish in Chicago, Illinois, was established in 1926, with St. Tarcissus Church dedicated in 1954.
+The parish was combined in 2020 with two other parishes on Chicago's north side to form the new St. Elizabeth of the Trinity Parish, with St. Tarcissus designated the parish church (and the other two churches relegated to "profane but not sordid use" in 2021).

 Saint José Sánchez del Río was nicknamed "Tarcisius".

 Poem by Damasus

 The first five lines say that both Stephen (the protomartyr) and Tarcisius are equal in merit, and Stephen's death (as recorded in the Acts of the Apostles) is retold poetically.
 The last four lines can be translated as:

 When an insane gang pressed saintly Tarcisius, who was carrying the sacraments of Christ, to display them to the profane, he preferred to be killed and give up his life rather than betray to rabid dogs the heavenly body.